-China is diagnosing coronavirus patients by looking for ‘ground glass’ in their lungs.
-Take a look at the CT scans.
+Many coronavirus patients have ‘ground glass’ in their lungs.
+Take a look at their CT scans.

 According to the Shanghai researchers, 22% of the 50 patients they looked at displayed reticulation on their scans.
 Around 77% had ground-glass patches, while nearly 60% had consolidation – lung tissue that filled with liquid instead of air.

-The Shanghai researchers ultimately determined that three components are needed to diagnose a coronavirus patient: fever and/or cough, ground-glass patches in both lungs, and a history of exposure to individuals from Wuhan.
+The Shanghai researchers ultimately determined that three components are needed to diagnose a coronavirus patient: fever and/or cough, ground-glass patches in both lungs, and a history of exposure to the virus.

 - source